DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 - **Font Loading Optimization:** While not explicitly stated in the video, a best practice for importing custom fonts is to only import the specific font weights and styles you need.
 This helps to reduce page load times, which is a key aspect of modern web performance.

 ---

+#### QUIZ

+### Course Step Number: 410

+### Date Researched: 2025-08-05

+### Robust Summary of Best Practices and Modernization

+This summary consolidates the key principles from the quiz, focusing on modern web development practices that lead to cleaner, more efficient, and more accessible code.

+- **Text Decoration:** While `text-decoration: underline;` is a standard way to add an underline, modern CSS provides more granular control.
+For example, the `text-decoration-color`, `text-decoration-style`, and `text-underline-offset` properties can be used for more precise and custom styling without needing to rely on a `border-bottom` or other workarounds.
+- **`display: inline-block`:** This property is a cornerstone of modern layout design, especially for creating components that need to be aligned horizontally while maintaining control over their dimensions.
+It offers a powerful alternative to using floats for many common layout tasks, leading to cleaner and more predictable code.

+---